rladies/meetup-presentations_brisbane/organisersKit/volunteers.md

 - Ati Taherian, helped organised events between December 2018 to February 2020

 ## Other helpers
-- Rhetta Chapel started helping with tweets from the @RLadiesBrisbane account from January 2020 to April 2020
+- Rhetta Chappell started helping with tweets from the @RLadiesBrisbane account from January 2020 to April 2020
 - Sandra Brosba, helped designing the Banner in May 2019